Content we consider

-Health services research is a unique and multidisciplinary field of research that examines how social factors, financing systems, organizational structures and processes, health technologies, and behaviors impact access to health care, the quality and cost of health care, and population health and wellbeing.
+Health services research is a unique and multidisciplinary field of research that examines how different factors, behaviors, and technologies impact population’s access to healthcare, and the quality and cost of the care they receive.

 BMC Health Services Research welcomes submissions covering the following broad areas of research.

 We consider implementation science research examining the methods, trialing, and uptake of research into routine healthcare settings for the benefit of patient health.
 We also consider research promoting healthcare reforms and the de-implementation of low-value care.
 Submissions that include public and patient involvement (PPI) or co-production in the research process are particularly encouraged.